“If you ever plan to motor west, travel my way, take the highway that is best. Get your kicks on Route 66.”

 What and How to Pack

-If you want to learn more about traveling light, watch for my next post (or subscribe to my blog so you don’t forget – see the top of the sidebar).
+If you want to learn more about traveling light, watch for my next post.
 I’ll be giving detailed packing tips as well as advice on preparing a packing list.

 And if you have any questions about our trip, please ask.
 It was fantastic!